BryanLimLuoTing23/BetterBedHabits/README.md

 # BetterBedHabits Support

 ###Hello!
 Thanks for checking out my app!
-###I'm hoping I can uphold your trust in my app, and I'd like to let you know that I do not store your data.
+I'm committed to upholding your trust in my app, and I'd like to let you know that I DO NOT store your data.

 ###Thank you and enjoy forming good habits!